Scope Best Practices

 Prefix Scopes

-, where the convention is to use a trailing hyphen in the name.
-The client then asks for a scope containing a specific transaction ID at runtime.
-The scope granted is always for a concrete resource, as can be seen if the consent feature is used:
+in the authorization server.
+The convention is to use a trailing hyphen in the name.
+The client then asks for a scope containing a specific ID at runtime.
+The scope granted is always for a concrete resource and you can visualize the full scope in a consent screen:

-Prefix scopes can be useful in more advanced scenarios, such as those used in Financial-grade, though scopes should not usually identify concrete resources.
-Another limitation of prefix scopes is that they cannot be composed of claims.
+Prefix scopes can be useful in advanced scenarios, such as Financial-grade use cases.
+More commonly, scopes should not usually identify concrete resources.
+Another limitation of prefix scopes is that they cannot contain claims.

 Scopes and Time to Live